TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Would clocks or races make my gameplay more exciting?
 * Time limits can irritate players.
 Would I better off without time limits?
 * Would a hierarchy of time structures help my game?
 That is, several short rounds that together comprise a larger round?
+* Ask the above again, but for the aesthetic aspects of the game.

 ### 28. State Machine
 * [[Finite Automata and Regular Languages|More on state machines here]].